-- The University of Borås already has contacts with the partner university
+- The University of Borås has established contacts with the partner university.

-- You normally don't have to pay any tuition fees to the partner university
+- You do not have to pay any tuition fees to the receiving university.

 How do I start?

 It is a good idea to start to talk to the international coordinator responsible for your study area.
 It is your faculty who decides if and when you can go on exchange, as well as which courses you can study and which courses in your programme you can exchange.

 If you have a disability and want to study abroad, there are possibilities for support at most partner universities.
 It is important that you contact the university coordinator for targeted study support well in advance of the exchange.

 When doing an exchange semester within a scholarship programme (Erasmus+ and Nordplus), in may be possible to receive extra financial support in case you are in need of additional aid to enable the exchange.
 This type of application is managed by the International Office together with the coordinator for targeted study support and the student.

 For more information, contact the university coordinator for targeted study support.

 Notification of interest